richardrodgers/bagit/README.md

 ## Creating Bags (producer pattern) ##

 A very simple 'fluent' builder interface is used to create bags, where content is added utilizing an object called a _Filler_.
-For example, to create a bag with a few files (here the java.nio.file.Path File instances 'file1', 'file2'):
+For example, to create a bag with a few files (here the java.nio.file.Path instances 'file1', 'file2'):

     Filler filler = new Filler().payload(file1).payload(file2);

+Metadata (in tag files, default: _bag-info.txt_) can be added in the same fluent manner:

+    filler = filler.metadata("Contact-Name", "Joe Bloggs").metadata("Contact-Email", "bloggsj@gmail.com");

 Since bags are often used to _transmit_ packaged content, we would typically next obtain a serialization of the bag:

     InputStream bagStream = filler.toStream();

 This would be a very natural way to export bagged content to a network service.
-A few defaults are at work in this invocation, e.g. the 'toStream()' method with no arguments uses the default package serialization, which is a zip archive.
+A few defaults are at work in this invocation, e.g. the _toStream()_ method with no arguments uses the default package serialization, which is a zip archive.
 To convert the same bag to use a compressed tar format:

     InputStream bagStream = filler.toStream("tgz");